Mercury contamination in California waterways: Environmental impacts

 Mercury caused birth and developmental deformities in waterfowl.

 When mercury first enters into waterways and ecosystems, it is considered elemental inorganic mercury.
 While this heavy metal is highly toxic in its elemental form, it can become more-so through it being manipulated into a biologically accessible form known as methylmercury.
-While the full process of how the methylation process and trophic magnification function or vary in different circumstances is not fully understood, it is known that Bacteria plays a primary role in mercury's inclusion into the ecosystem by absorbing elemental mercury, Methylating it into an organically accessible form, and either releasing the methylmercury into the environment where it is absorbed by plankton, or the bacteria itself is consumed by another organism.
-These bacteria are known as anaerobic bacteria species, which convert elemental mercury into methylmercury when the bacteria methylate oxidized mercury into methylmercury.
+While the full process of how the methylation process and trophic magnification function or vary in different circumstances is not fully understood, it is known that bacteria play a primary role in mercury's inclusion into the ecosystem by absorbing elemental mercury, methylating it into an organically accessible form, and either releasing the methylmercury into the environment where it is absorbed by plankton, or by being consumed by another organism that feeds on the bacteria.
+These bacteria are known as anaerobic bacteria species, which convert elemental mercury into methylmercury by methylating oxidized mercury to methylmercury.

 This newly transformed form of mercury (methylmercury) then begins to bio-accumulate in the many species inhabiting the contaminated waterways and ecosystems.
 Many plants and autotrophic organism passively absorb Methylmercury throughout their life, and even under long-term exposure with methylmercury, their fitness is not significantly reduced.
 Autotrophs like animals on the other hand accumulate methylmercury in their body's faster as they consume other mercury-containing organisms, resulting in the process of each successive level in the food chain consuming higher levels of methylmercury (Biomagnification).
 The bio-accumulation levels of toxic methylmercury are found to be the highest by larger predator fish species, fish eating animals, and humans for whom fish is a prominent food source.
 Though methylmercury traces have also been found in reptiles, amphibians, invertebrates, flora, birds, and even the surrounding soil.

 The environments that methylmercury levels are most commonly found in at high levels are wetlands, newly flooded reservoirs, aquatic areas close to mining sites or factories, bays, and waterways with low pH levels, as this is strongly correlated with rate of bacteria methylmercury production. mercury release sites from anthropomorphic and natural sources can pollute waterways for great distances should they be uphill of a watershed.

 The many health effects of methylmercury has on wildlife include reproductive problems and reductions, enzyme and immune system problems, developmental issues, and genetic alterations.
 These problems have had the greatest effects on waterfowl because of their high fish diets.
 Some of the waterfowl experiencing the most problems with methylmercury are the Great Egret, Diving Duck, Herons, and Loons.
 Research and scientific surveys have shown a dramatic reduction in Loon chicks and a change in juvenile Great Egrets with a direct correlation with high levels of methylmercury.
 Ecosystems with both methylmercury and the element selenium can produce an even more toxic and potentially deadly mixture for wildlife.